Search by Keyword

 Song Structure and Style

-Probably with hardly anyone aware of it, “Mr. Kite” entirely consists of verses, three with vocals and two as instrumental sections.
-Therefore, the structure consists of ‘verse/ verse/ verse (instrumental)/ verse/ verse (instrumental)’ (or aaaaa), the first time in the entire Beatles catalog we don’t see a bridge, refrain or chorus.
+Likely with hardly anyone being aware of it, “Mr. Kite” consists entirely of verses, three with vocals and two as instrumental sections.
+Therefore, the structure consists of ‘verse/ verse/ verse (instrumental)/ verse/ verse (instrumental)’ (or aaaaa), the first time in the entire Beatles catalog we don’t see a bridge, refrain, chorus or unique instrumental section.
 Aside from a brief three-measure introduction, these verses are of varying lengths as well, as we shall describe below.

 The first verse is fourteen measures in length and consists primarily of John’s double-tracked lead vocals and Paul’s thumping melodic bass runs set against George Martin’s harmonium playing and Ringo’s open hi-hat accents on the two- and four-beat of each measure.
 C minor appears to be the home key of the song for these first seven measures, but it quickly changes as the words “over men and horses” brings in the eighth measure and the true home key of D minor.
 The arrangement changes as well, Ringo focusing once again on his toms alone, as if to avoid the snare altogether until attention needs to be focused on the center ring a little later.
 The eleventh and twelfth measures bring in Paul and George’s harmonies on the highly-reverbed phrase “in this way Mr. K. will challenge the world-dah,” the last exaggerated syllable sung by John alone.
 This is followed by a truncated replica of the introduction of the song, complete with the organ riff, the harmonica menagerie and the snare drum roll.

 Now back in the original key of the previous verses, the final vocal verse of the song commences, which is thirteen measures in length.
-The instrumentation is identical to the previous two vocal verses; however the twelfth measure brings in the spliced tape effects in full volume which continues on till the conclusion of the song.
+The instrumentation is identical to the previous two vocal verses; however, the twelfth measure brings in the spliced tape effects at full volume which continues until the conclusion of the song.

 John puts in a spirited performance on vocals as he very succinctly enunciates every detail of the circus performances as suggested by Paul after the second take, even adding 60’s phrases like “what a scene” to modernize the events a bit.
 His organ and harmonica playing also help to create the “smell the sawdust” atmosphere he wanted.

 Although not overdubbed later as with most of the “Pepper” tracks, Paul’s bass work is bouncy and appropriate to the song.
-His lead guitar part is hardly distinguished as a guitar at all, fitting in nicely with the 'big top' in a way no one would expect.
+His lead guitar part is hardly recognizable as a guitar at all, fitting in nicely with the "big top" in a way no one would expect.
 And, as usual, his background harmonies are perfect.